-Every January, thousands of companies from around the globe descend on Las Vegas to unveil their coolest new gadgets and gizmos.
+Every January, thousands of companies from around the globe descend on Las Vegas to unveil their coolest new gadgets and gizmos at the Consumer Electronics Show (CES).
 And popular to contrary belief, they aren’t all drones and self-driving cars!
 Nope.
-From sleep trainers and smart monitors, to wireless breast pumps and robot assistants, many are designed with parents and kids in mind.
-Here are 13 you’re going to want to keep an eye out for this year.
+From sleep trainers and smart baby monitors, to wireless breast pumps and robot assistants, many are designed with parents and kids in mind.
+Here are the best toys we saw at CES 2017 that you’re going to want to keep an eye out for.

 Because they’ll only be 2 jobs available to your kids when then enter the workforce — robot builder and robot programmer — Elmoji is a Sesame Street version of WowWee’s popular Coji The Coding Robot that teaches programming using logic/sequencing/memory games and emojis.
 It also responds to being shaken, tilted, and presumably, tickled.